Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/diff.typ

 occurring when infants were between approximately 12 months and 17 months of age (age in months: M=14.10, SD=1.04, range=12.10-17.00), infant EEG and stool samples were collected again.
+#add([These visits were selected
+to capture the visual-evoked potential's dynamic course of maturation in early life: the transition from a predominantly single positive wave (i.e., P1) to a clearly triphasic waveform with the N1 and N2 components around 3 months, marked latency reductions in the first 7 months, and continued maturation with an adult-like pattern emerging in the second year of life
+@lippeElectrophysiologicalMarkersVisuocortical2007.])
 At visits in which infants
 were unable to complete both EEG and stool samples on the same day, EEG and stool samples were collected on different days.